Merci-chao/userChrome.js/README.md

 ## Installation
 1. Follow the instructions in the 📘 [Tab Mix Plus - Docs](https://onemen.github.io/tabmixplus-docs/other/installation/#install-firefox-scripts) to install the script loader (Firefox Scripts) if you are not using any scripts.
 You can skip this step if you have already installed some scripts.<br>
 <br>![screenshot](https://raw.githubusercontent.com/Merci-chao/userChrome.js/refs/heads/main/screenshots/installscriptloader.png)
+2. Make sure that no other tab-related scripts and CSS styles are currently activated.
+Just in case, temporarily move all other `.js` and `.css` files out of the `chrome` folder.
-2. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into the `chrome` folder.
+3. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into the `chrome` folder.
-3. Restart Firefox to apply.
+4. Restart Firefox to apply.
+5. If you moved some files out of `chrome` in step 2, ensure this script works as expected.
+Once confirmed, you can move the files back into the folder.
+Modify the scripts and style rules if any conflicts arise.

 > [!IMPORTANT]
-> - Please make sure that no other Tabs Bar-related scripts and CSS styles are currently activated.
-Just in case, temporarily move all other `.js` and `.css` files out of the `chrome` folder.
-Restart Firefox and confirm that the script works as expected.
-Once verified, you can move the files back into the folder, and modify the scripts and style rules which cause conflict.
-> - If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.
+> If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.

 ## Settings
 Open [`about:config`](https://support.mozilla.org/kb/about-config-editor-firefox) and search for the prefix `userChromeJS.multiTabRows@Merci.chao.`.
 Settings shown in gray are disabled due to other preferences.